 Will FIFA 23 Be Free To Play?

 In fact, Konami could play a very big role in this story.
-With the F2P model, the Japanese company has caused some big trouble among its competitors, and rumors have spread that FIFA 23 will also be Free To Play.
-EA could then only focus on Ultimate Team and keep making money with it.
+With the F2P model, the Japanese company has caused a big stir among its competitors, and rumors have spread that FIFA 23 will also be free to play.
+EA could then solely focus on Ultimate Team and keep making money with it.